Q+A-What's at stake in U.N. arms trade treaty negotiations?

 It would not cover unconventional weapons like nuclear, chemical and biological arms.
 Separate treaties cover those.

-Some 108 countries, led by Mexico, issued a joint statement on Monday saying “the overwhelming majority of (U.N.)
+Nearly 120 countries, led by Mexico, issued a joint statement on March 18 saying “the overwhelming majority of (U.N.)
 Member States agree with us on the necessity and the urgency of adopting a strong Arms Trade Treaty.
 Our voice must be heard.”

 Among that statement’s supporters were major arms producers Britain and Germany.
 The other four top arms exporters - the United States, Russia, China and France - did not endorse it.